engm89/onos-docker-tool/README.md

 $ onos-docker $ODC1
 ```
 Note that, `onos-docker` can be further simplified with `od`.
 In order to use `onos-docker` command, please install `sshpass` utility first.
+The following link describes how to install `sshpass`. https://gist.github.com/arunoda/7790979

 9. View ONOS log.
 ```